marcriehm/kubernetes-research/Objects.md

 other through localhost.

-Two Containers within a Pod do not share storage space; if you want to do that, you must explicitly arrange for it via Volume constructs (see below).
+Two Containers within a Pod do not share storage space; if you want to do that, you must explicitly arrange for it via [Volume](./Volumes.md "Volumes") constructs (see below).

-Pods may appear and disappear (e.g. due to failure or resource constraints) and should be treated as ephemeral entities.
+Pods may appear and disappear (e.g. due to failure or resource constraints) and **should be treated as ephemeral entities**.
 They are generally not created directly by the user, but rather they are created as sub-Objects from a Controller, for example a Deployment.
 Creating a Pod directly results in a single point of failure (although Kubernetes will attempt to repair a broken Pod).
 A higher-level Controller should be used whenever possible: a Deployment, StatefulSet, DaemonSet, Job, or CronJob; see Controllers, below.